opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    # If using https + no cacert, should add OS_INSECURE environment parameter.
    export OS_INSECURE=True

+   # External network name for allocating floating IPs.
+   # The attribute 'external' for this network must be True.
+   export EXTERNAL_NETWORK=xxx

 The OS_AUTH_URL variable is key to configure correctly, as the other admin services are gleaned from the identity service.
 HTTPS should be configured in the SUT so the